akshaydeo/blog/_posts/2023-04-02-building-developer-tools-is-hard.md

 ---

-## The number of touchpoints required for adoption/evaluation should be as low as possible, ideally one!
+## The number of touchpoints required for adoption/evaluation should be as low as possible, ideally one

 ---